NBlaisdell24/cse4001_fall2025-using-the-process-api-Practicing-with-fork-exec-and-wait/README.md

 ```
 ![alt text for screen readers](p6exec.PNG)

-6 Answer: Waitpid is useful when you want to have extra control over and allows you to specify which child process you want to wait for.
+6 Answer: Waitpid is useful when you want to have extra control over how the process waits, and allows you to specify which child process you want to wait for.

 7. Write a program that creates a child process, and then in the child closes standard output (`STDOUT FILENO`).
 What happens if the child calls `printf()` to print some output after closing the descriptor?